J.D. Davis Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 15th in the league.
+- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 16th in MLB.

-- The Padres' 3.83 team ERA ranks sixth among all MLB pitching staffs.
+- The Padres' 3.83 team ERA ranks seventh across all league pitching staffs.

-- Padres pitchers combine to allow 79 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- Padres pitchers combine to rank 14th in baseball in home runs surrendered (79 total, 1.1 per game).

-- Darvish (5-5) takes the mound for the Padres in his 14th start of the season.
-He's put together a 4.74 ERA in 74 2/3 innings pitched, with 79 strikeouts.
+- Snell makes the start for the Padres, his 15th of the season.
+He is 3-6 with a 3.60 ERA and 93 strikeouts in 75 2/3 innings pitched.

-- In his most recent appearance on Saturday against the Tampa Bay Rays, the righty tossed five innings, allowing six earned runs while surrendering eight hits.
+- The lefty's most recent time out came on Saturday against the Tampa Bay Rays, when he threw six scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.